NCNM Board of Directors

 Willow Moore, DC, ND, Board Vice Chair

 Dr. Willow Moore is a chiropractic and naturopathic physician.
-She graduated from the University of Washington with a BS in Chemistry, Western States Chiropractic College (cum laude), and from National College of Natural Medicine.
-She is licensed as a chiropractic physician and as a naturopathic physician in Oregon, Washington and Montana.
-Dr. Moore is a member of the American Association of Naturopathic Physicians.
-She has served on the board of the American Association of Naturopathic Physicians, the American College of Naturopathic Obstetricians and the Montana Board of Alternative Medicine, the licensing board for Naturopathic Physicians and Direct Entry Midwives.
+She graduated from the University of Washington with a BS in Chemistry, Western States Chiropractic College, cum laude, and NCNM.
+She is licensed as a chiropractic and naturopathic physician in Oregon, Washington and Montana.
+Dr. Moore is a past board member of AANP, the American College of Naturopathic Obstetricians and the Montana Board of Alternative Medicine.
+In addition to her service to NCNM’s board, she presently serves on the board of Phoenix Rising Transitions, facilitating the transition from prison to community.
+Dr. Moore volunteers with CASA, Court Appointed Special Advocates for foster children and she is a certified instructor for equine facilitated learning.

-Dr. Patricia Kramer is a Professor in the Department of Neurology at Oregon Health & Sciences University.
-She completed graduate training in Physical Anthropology, followed by post graduate training in Genetic Epidemiology.
-Over the past 30 years she has lead or participated in efforts to map genes for a number of neurodegenerative and eye-related disorders, including Alzheimer’s disease, dystonia and adult-onset glaucoma.
+Dr. Patricia Kramer is a professor in the Department of Neurology at Oregon Health & Science University (OHSU).
+She completed graduate training in Physical Anthropology, followed by post–graduate training in Genetic Epidemiology.
+Over the past 30 years she has participated in efforts to map genes for a number of neurodegenerative and eye-related disorders, including Alzheimer’s disease, dystonia and adult-onset glaucoma.
 Her current efforts are focused on identifying genetic and environmental correlates of healthy brain aging.
 Dr. Kramer is also involved in a number of faculty development and mentoring activities within her department, as well as the larger School of Medicine at OHSU.
-In addition, over the past several years, she has been nurturing a growing passion for herbalism and Botanical Medicine.
+In addition, over the past several years, she has been nurturing a growing passion for herbalism and botanical medicine.

 Don Drake, Board Treasurer, Chair – Finance and Administrative Affairs Committee (FAAC), Chair – Strategic Pathways Committee (SPC)

-Mr. Drake is currently Vice President of Melvin Mark Brokerage Company and has over 25 years experience in the real estate industry.
-He has been with Melvin Mark Brokerage Company the past 20 years and specializes in general commercial real estate brokerage and advisory services.
-Mr. Drake’s public service involvements include serving on an advisory board to Multnomah County in the disposition of a 100 acre county owned property.
-He has been on several advisory committees for the Portland Development Commission inputting on Portland’s Inner Eastside Industrial and Commercial Districts.
+Mr. Drake is currently vice president of Melvin Mark Brokerage Company and has over 25 years experience in the real estate, in general commercial real estate brokerage and advisory services.
+Mr. Drake’s public service includes serving on an advisory board to Multnomah County in the disposition of a 100–acre county–owned property.
+He has been on several advisory committees for the Portland Development Commission on Portland’s Inner Eastside Industrial and Commercial Districts.
 He has been a supporter of the Japanese Garden and chaired a successful fundraiser for that organization.
-He was previously a 10-year board member of the Northwest Academy in Portland Oregon, a private middle and secondary school, whose focus is integrating art and technology with proficiency based academic programs.
-Mr. Drake is a founding member of the Commercial Association of Realtors and was its President in 1997; he is currently a member of the Portland Building Owners and Managers Association (BOMA).
+He was previously a 10-year board member of the Northwest Academy in Portland Ore, a private middle and secondary school, whose focus is integrating art and technology with proficiency–based academic programs.
+Mr. Drake is a founding member of the Commercial Association of Realtors and was its president in 1997; he is currently a member of the Portland Building Owners and Managers Association (BOMA).

 David J. Schleich, PhD, President, Ex Officio to the Board